omaxel/RCompressor/README.md

   - [Command line usage](#command-line-usage)

 ## Introduction
-Have you ever thought that the generated HTML from a .cshtml fileis not optimized?
+Have you ever thought that the generated HTML from a `.cshtml` file is not optimized?

 Take a look at the below code which is the content of a simple `_Layout.cshtml` file: